Self-Employment Tax & US Social Security Benefits for US Expats

 Woman and fluffy orange cat learning about self-employed American taxes

-For those who are self-employed American expats – you are courageous people.
-Whether you became one from necessity (it’s not easy to find a job in a different country!) or personal desire – congrats!
-Being self-employed is no easy task – the co-founders at MyExpatTaxes can attest to that especially when it comes to American taxes.
+For those who are self-employed American expats – you are courageous people whether you became one from necessity (it’s not easy to find a job in a different country!) or personal desire – congrats!
+Being self-employed is no easy task, especially when it comes to American taxes.

 Aside from ensuring you’re getting enough sales to cover costs and provide you with a good living, you also have way more complicated taxation laws.